Seoul Halloween crowd crush: Investigation

 On 2 November 2022, the KNPA raided the city's police departments as part of the investigation.
 Investigative teams raided police units, fire departments, and offices to obtain documents for the investigation.
 An initial investigation uncovered that police did not respond appropriately to the emergency calls.
 Transcripts of the 11 calls made were released by the national police, noting that the Korean word which translates as "crushed to death" was used 13 times by callers.
 On 9 November, additional raids were made on the hotel adjoining the alley and two other locations, on suspicion that illegal extended structures from the buildings surrounding the alley had made it narrower over the years.
 On 11 November, a police officer at Yongsan Police Station committed suicide.
 He was being investigated on charges of abuse of authority, destruction of evidence and professional negligence for ordering the deletion of an internal intelligence report warning of the dangers of gathering crowds in Itaewon.
 That same day a senior official from the Seoul Metropolitan Government's safety support division was found deceased by an apparent suicide.
 While he had not worked at the disaster site nor was investigated by the police, he had been the final approver of documents for emergency checks on local safety measures and psychological counseling programs for the disaster.
 On 5 December, two former intelligence officers, Park Sung-min of the Seoul Metropolitan Government and Kim Jin-ho of Yongsan Police, were arrested on suspicion of destroying evidence related to the crush.
 According to CNN, they had ordered their subordinates to destroy an internal report about the risks of crowds in Itaewon on Halloween.

 On 15 November, the firefighters' union sued the Interior Minister – who is responsible for public safety – in order to force the police to open an investigation on him.
-The union wanted to challenge a government statement that the night was not an organized event, and therefore the responsibility of public safety was unclear.
+The union wanted to challenge a government statement that the night was not an organized event and therefore the responsibility of public safety was unclear.

 On 20 January 2024, it was reported that the chief of the Seoul Metropolitan Police Agency, a former intelligence officer, Kim Kwang-ho, was charged with negligence for failing to ensure there were enough officers deployed on the ground at Itaewon on the incident night.
-On 14 February, a court sentenced Park Sung-min to 18 months imprisonment for destroying evidence and gave suspended sentences to Kim Jin-ho and, Kwang Yeong-sok, an officer at Yongsan police station, on the same charges.
+On 14 February, a court sentenced Park Sung-min to 18 months imprisonment for destroying evidence and gave suspended sentences to Kim Jin-ho and to Kwang Yeong-sok, an officer at Yongsan police station, on the same charges.

 On 30 September 2024, the Seoul Western District Court convicted three police officers, including the former head of Yongsan police station Lee Im-jae, of negligence over their handling of the disaster and sentenced them to up to three years imprisonment.
 The court also ruled that the crush was not a natural disaster and that the incident could have been prevented had the defendants performed adequate preparation, coordination and supervision over the event.
 On 17 October, Kim Kwang-ho was acquitted on negligence charges relating to the disaster, citing insufficient evidence.